jennguyen1/nhuyhoa/_posts/2016-02-04-Contingency-Tables.md

 # I x J Contingency Tables

-The examples below use the $$X^$$ test statistic.
+The examples below use the $$X^2$$ test statistic.
 The deviance statistic is generated similar to the formula defined above.

 ## Homogeneity
 The test for homogeneity tests whether two or more multinomial distributions are equal.
 That is, the row totals are held fixed.